Richard Colonna-Close

-In 1851, he was recorded as an apprentice to an attorney and, in 1855, he became an Ensign in the Northumberland Light Infantry Regiment of Militia.
+In 1851, he was recorded as an apprentice to an attorney and, in 1855, he became an ensign in the Northumberland Light Infantry Regiment of Militia.
 He resigned his commission as a lieutenant in the Regiment in 1859.

-While travelling in Europe, he spent some time in Oldenberg where he came under the protection and patronage of Peter II, Grand Duke of Oldenburg who had family connections with the Russian royal family.
+While travelling in Europe, he spent some time in Oldenberg where he came under the protection and patronage of Peter II, Grand Duke of Oldenburg, who had family connections with the Russian royal family.
 In 1859, he obtained an appointment as a Professor of the English language in the University of St Petersburg.
 He reported that he was presented with the 13th rank of Russian nobility, accompanied by a coat-of-arms.
 He also acted as English tutor to three of the younger sons of Tsar Alexander II who were to become Tsar Alexander III and the Grand Dukes Vladimir and Sergius.

 Having returned to England, he was made a deacon in the Church of England by the Bishop of Manchester in 1866 and was ordained priest in the Diocese of Exeter in 1870.
-In the ten-year period 1866-1875 he served curacies in a variety of parishes and chapels, including: St Mary Preston (Lancashire) in the Diocese of Manchester; Plumstead, Greenwich, in the Diocese of Rochester - where he had “sole charge” of the chapel of the Royal Artillery garrison at Woolwich; Bampton (Devon), where he was minister at a chapel of ease in the hamlet of Petton; Pelton in the Diocese of Durham; Nuffield in the Diocese of Oxford; and Buckhorn Weston (Dorcetshire).
+In the ten-year period 1866 to 1875 he served curacies in a variety of parishes and chapels, including St Mary Preston (Lancashire) in the Diocese of Manchester; Plumstead, Greenwich, in the Diocese of Rochester – where he had "sole charge" of the chapel of the Royal Artillery garrison at Woolwich; Bampton (Devon), where he was minister at a chapel of ease in the hamlet of Petton; Pelton in the Diocese of Durham; Nuffield in the Diocese of Oxford; and Buckhorn Weston (Dorcetshire).

 In 1870 he married Prudence Elizabeth Gray Isaac at St Margaret, Plumstead, Greenwich.
 Between 1871 and 1878 they had five children: four girls and one boy.

 Close enrolled at St Edmund's Hall, Oxford in 1872.
-However, despite later claims that he held an Master of Arts from Oxford University he did not proceed to graduation.
+However, despite later claims that he held a Master of Arts from Oxford University he did not proceed to graduation.
 He was appointed headmaster of Woodstock Grammar School in January 1875, but resigned in the first half of the next year.

 In 1876, he was officiating in churches at Chinnor and Begbroke in Oxfordshire, when he was found guilty, at the Oxford Assizes, of indecently assaulting a 14-year-old girl.
-The sentencing judge noted that it was a premeditated attempt to inveigle the victim to his own home to seduce her, but the absence of extreme violence made it a “medium case”.
+The sentencing judge noted that it was a premeditated attempt to inveigle the victim to his own home to seduce her, but the absence of extreme violence made it a "medium case".
 Close was sentenced to 12 months’ imprisonment with hard labour.

 After his release from gaol, Close emigrated to Australia.
 His family did not join him.
-His son Richard Bevill Middleton Close (1878-1948) was born at Ealing on 24 April 1878, after Close's arrival in Australia.
+His son Richard Bevill Middleton Close (1878–1948) was born at Ealing on 24 April 1878, after Close's arrival in Australia.
 The younger Richard, like his father, became a priest in the Church of England.